spember/gr8conf-2012-workshop/Instructions.md

 The twitterMonitor server will receive data from the front-end, either a string representing a keyword to add or a number representing the id of a keyword to delete.
 It will also send data about the keywords and saved tweets to any client in JSON format.

-The server also periodically executes to Quartz jobs: one which deletes tweets older than a specific threshold, and another which searches Twitter for new tweets containing the keywords.
+The server also periodically executes two Quartz jobs: one which deletes tweets older than a specific threshold, and another which searches Twitter for new tweets containing the keywords.
 When a keyword is first searched, twitterMonitor will grab the previous n tweets (where n is a config option), but subsequent searches will return new tweets in between the last seen tweet.
 Keywords with matches will have a counter increased, and matching tweets are saved, then subsets of data are sent to the client.

 ### Client